sed-szeged/FobSim/README.md

 FoBSim is implemented using Python 3.8, and it is adviced to be run on Linux or Windows OS.

-This research work is a part of a paper that is currently being reviewed for probable publication in the PeerJ-Computer Science.
-The paper can be found as a preprint at:
+This research work is a part of a paper that is ACCEPTED for publication in the PeerJ-Computer Science.
+The first version of the paper can be found as a preprint at:

 https://www.techrxiv.org/articles/preprint/FoBSim_An_extensible_open-source_simulation_tool_for_integrated_Fog-Blockchain_systems/13148390